 - We can help you make it fit your budget.

 - "Snowball Discount" We offer you what we like to call snowball discounts.
 The more people you can bring with you in your trek, the better discounts you are entitled to.

 Outlined Itinerary for Everest base camp trek via Gokyo 18 Days

 - Pick up and drop from Airport to Hotel and Hotel to Airport.

-- A full day sightseeing in religious and historic places of Kathmandu with our experienced tour Guide.
+- A full day of sightseeing in religious and historic places of Kathmandu with our experienced tour guide.

 - The flight ticket from Kathmandu-Lukla-Kathmandu.

 - Full board meals (3 meals a day – breakfast, lunch, and dinner) during the trek